 National American Beer Day is observed across America on October 27th and celebrates homemade bubbly beer!
 Although Americans are not at all opposed to tasting beer from producers of other countries, today everyone is trying to support the brewers of their state.
 Well, prepare your glasses too!

-- the color saturation of the drink depends on the amount of malt;
+- The color saturation of the drink depends on the amount of malt used.

-- Pabst Blue Ribbon beer came with a blue ribbon: it was expensive, but it made history;
+- Pabst Blue Ribbon beer was originally sold with a blue ribbon, which was expensive but made history.

 - Pumpkin Ale is made from malt with the addition of pumpkin pulp.

-National American Beer Day is the best time to gather with friends, sample different beers, chat and have fun.
-Try to make your own drink – use recipes or expert knowledge.
-Treat loved ones with your creation, share photos on social networks.
+National American Beer Day is the perfect time to get together with friends, sample different beers, socialize and have fun.
+Try brewing your own beer – you can use recipes or rely on expert knowledge.
+Treat your loved ones with your creation and share photos of it on social media.
 Visit your favorite brewery and learn more about the production processes.

 American Beer Day is observed on October 27 each year.